a-ayesh/tkinter-tetris/README.md

 # tkinter-tetris
-First Semester Fundamentals of Programming Project: "Create a game using tkinter python library and OOP".
+Fundamentals of Programming Project: "Create a game using tkinter python library and OOP".

 ### Gameplay Notes:
 - Ensure capslock is off.